Lani274/tutorial-flask-login/README.md

     first_name = db.Column(db.String(150))
     notes = db.relationship('Note')
 ````
 Firstly, we imported our db object that we created before.
-We will also import UserMixin from the flask_login module.
+We will also import the UserMixin class from the Flask-Login module.
 This User Object Helper provide defaul implementations for the methods that Flask-Login expects user objects to have (vgl.
 Flask-Login — Flask-Login 0.7.0 documentation n.d.).
-You can see that the User class uses UserMixin.
-The question now is why.
 Flask-Login requires a User model to have the following properties (vgl.
 What is the UserMixin in Flask? n.d.):

 - has an is_authenticated() method that returns True if the user has provided valid credentials
 - has an is_active() method that returns True if the user’s account is active
 - has an is_anonymous() method that returns True if the current user is an anonymous user
 - has a get_id() method which, given a User instance, returns the unique ID for that object

-What the UserMixin class is now doing is that it provides the implementation of these properties.
+What the UserMixin class is now doing is that it provides the default implementation of these methods.
 For example, the function is_authenticated() can be used instaed of writing an own method (vgl.
 What is the UserMixin in Flask? n.d.).

+Moreover, our data models will look like this.
 The User class will have 5 columns id, email, password, first_name and notes.
 With unique=True it means that no user can have the same email as another user.
 We also want to know which user created which note.
 Therefore, we also have a column that refers to the note id from the Note table.

 ## User